johsteffens/mocutsvd/doc/mocutsvd.md

 We have not investigated the [DC-SVD.
 Combining the MocUT approach with DC-SVD might yield further improvements.

+### Recent related work

+After my own research and most of the coding was completed but not yet published, I became aware of a 2025 publication by H. Wang et al. [14].
+It focuses on SVD-BLAS adaptation and argues that BLAS2 operations in eigenvalue decompositions can be superior to BLAS3 operations.
+In this paper, the authors take a similar stance towards back-transformation as I do.
+Their algorithm appears to be differnt from mine, though, and their focus is heterogeneous platforms, rather mine on general purpose CPUs.

 ## External References

 https://en.wikipedia.org/wiki/Singular_value_decomposition